Skip to main content

 Cisco Meraki Documentation

-Connecting Catalyst 9800 Wireless Controller to Dashboard
+Connecting Cisco 9800 Wireless Controllers to Dashboard

 Meraki Tunnel for Wireless Controllers

-The Meraki device-to-cloud connectivity architecture has been crafted from the ground up to provide security and simplicity for connecting network devices to the Meraki dashboard, which now includes Catalyst wireless controllers.
-The Meraki Tunnel uses TLS 1.2 with AES-256 for encryption and enforces mutual TLS authentication to securely connect C9800 wireless controllers to the Meraki cloud infrastructure.
-Device-to-cloud connectivity with the Meraki Tunnel communicates on TCP port 443.
-This simplifies upstream firewall configurations, as many firewalls that C9800 wireless controllers are behind may already allow outbound connections to port 443.
+The Meraki Tunnel uses TLS 1.2 with AES-256 for encryption and enforces mutual TLS authentication to securely connect the 9800 wireless controllers to the Meraki cloud infrastructure.
+Device-to-cloud connectivity with the Meraki Tunnel communicates via TCP port 443.
+This simplifies upstream firewall configurations, as the 9800 WLCs are usually behind firewalls that may already allow outbound connections to port 443.

 Considerations